 Can I add more classes to my application at a later time?

-No. The USPTO does not allow to expand the classes of goods and services a mark is applied for in the original application.
+No. The USPTO does not allow expansion of the classes of goods and services a mark is applied for in the original application.
 Although they do allow you to narrow or clarify the goods and services.
 Therefore, to add those goods and services, new trademark applications must be filed.
 More information regarding adding additional classes can be found in the Trademark Manual of Examining Procedure.

 Shouldn’t I just apply to as many classes as possible from the beginning?